GiFXED/Example-RAT-for-mac/README.md

 # GiFXED Remote Access Trojan (RAT) for Mac

 This RAT is designed to allow remote access and control of Mac operating systems.
-It was created by the hacking group GiFXED, and is intended for malicious use only.
+It was created by the hacking group GiFXED, and is intended for educational use only.

 ## Features